 Another key item for our moving to Berlin guide is to talk about how important an accountant can be in your life.

-If you work in a permanent position, filing your taxes is something that you need to be in a rush to do.
+If you work in a permanent position, filing your taxes isn’t something you need to be in a rush to do.
 It’s also fairly easy to do so with user friendly online tools like SteuerGo and Wundertax available in English.
-You likely won’t require the service of an accountant.
+You likely won’t even require the service of an accountant.

 Many people find Berlin’s a lonely city and say it’s tough to make quality friends here due to the population being a rather transient one.
 People certainly do come and go, with some here on a limited work contract, others on a one year working holiday visa, some to earn their degree, and many, simply to “find themselves” (whatever that means).
 On the other hand, there’s also a massive number of us who are here for the long-term and like you, want to make friends.